andres-h/gnss/apps/gdrt_plugin/descriptions/gdrt_plugin.rst

-The GNSS plugin is a SeedLink plugin that converts GDRT (GFZ Displacement Real-Time) UDP messages to Mini-SEED channels according to the following table:
+The GDRT plugin is a SeedLink plugin that converts GDRT (GFZ Displacement Real-Time) UDP messages to Mini-SEED channels according to the following table:

 +-------+---------------------+----------------+---------------------------------------+-------------------+